 The question paper will three parts – General Aptitude, Engineering Mathematics, and Subject-specific part

 Solve sample and previous years question papers.
 The reason being, they contain similar type of questions to the ones that are likely to be asked in GATE.
-By solving GATE question paper and sample papers then the candidate can access the type and difficulty level of questions, which will help the candidate stay grounded.
+By solving GATE question paper and sample papers candidate can access the type and difficulty level of questions, which will help the candidate stay grounded.
 Also, if the candidate solves enough of them, it will give the candidate tremendous confidence, teach time management (provided the candidate sets a timer every time he/she solves them).

 In many cases, it has also been found that questions asked in subsequent years, though may not be repeated, bear a striking similarity.
 If that happens the candidate can score some easy marks, and that too without much effort.

 Revise extensively.
 The more you revise, the better you will retention ability will be.
 So, every time you finish a chapter, make sure that you have made provisions for timely revision.
 The working principle should be you must have more frequent revisions for difficult topics.

 Take notes when studying.
 The notes should include all the important points, including pain points – so that you remember them and could devise a plan to solve them, and also formulas.
 Well prepared notes will relieve you of the task of going through entire blocks of lengthy tests, unless you need it.
 So, revision will become faster and more effective.
 Additionally, notes are much easier to carry around if you are travelling, meaning you needn’t have to miss out on your preparation.